JimKonstantinopoulos/Algorithms_and_Complexity/README.md

    1. Open Visual Studio

-   2. Select clone a repository
+   2. Select "Clone a repository"

    3. Copy paste the `URL (https://github.com/JamesKonstantinopoulos/Algorithms_and_Complexity.git)` of the repository online